 The five leftmost vertices form a diagram of type $\tilde{D}_4$.
 By Proposition \ref{possiblecases}, this diagram is a half-fiber of a fibration with singular fibers $\tilde{D}_4$ and $\tilde{D}_4$.
 Adding the second fiber to the diagram, we arrive at the diagram of the Proposition.

 Now, observe that the fibration we started with has three $(-2)$-curves as bisections.
 They are the curves $N,N_1,N_2$ in the diagram from the assertion of the proposition.
 All of them are fixed pointwise by any cohomologically trivial automorphism of order $2$, since such an automorphism fixes their intersection with $F_1$ and $F_2$.
 Hence, no such automorphism can exist by Proposition \ref{autoelliptic} applied to a general fiber of the fibration.
-Since no cohomologically trivial automorphisms of higher order can occur on $S$ by Corollary \ref{finiteaut}, we obtain $\Aut_{\ct}(S) = \bbZ/3\bbZ$. \end{proof}
+Since no cohomologically trivial automorphisms of higher order can occur on $S$ by Corollary \ref{finiteaut} and $\Aut_{\ct}(S)$ is cyclic by Lemma \ref{trivial2}, we obtain $\Aut_{\ct}(S) = \bbZ/3\bbZ$. \end{proof}

 \begin{remark} In fact, one can show that the only genus one fibrations on the supersingular Enriques surface of Proposition \ref{order3aut} are quasi-elliptic fibrations with singular fibers of types $\tilde{D}_4$ and $\tilde{D}_4$ or elliptic fibrations with a unique singular fiber of type $\tilde{D}_7$. \end{remark}